[LACTO] Mom's easy yougurt recipe &

 (If my guests are daring, I add a tablespoon of Busha Brown's Jerk

-Sauce, or some cumin, or Hell Sauce (scotch bonnet pepper sauce) for
+Sauce, or some cumin, or Hell Sauce (scotch bonnet pepper sauce)

 flavor.)
-A splash of red wine adds nicely to the flavor; pour the rest
+A splash of red wine adds nicely to the flavor; pour the

 into the cook and the helpers.